robocorp/actions-cookbook/deploy-render/README.md

 ## Setup Render

-You will need to create an account [Render.com](https://render.com).
+You will need to create a [Render.com](https://render.com) account.
 Easiest way to get started is by deploying your Action Server from a Git repository, so no additional setup is needed.

 ## Prepare your Action Server